 The CoCoVGA FPGA uses full video display double-buffering so that it can run the VGA interface at a completely independent clock frequency from the computer interface clock and sync signalling.
 In other words, the microcomputer is filling one 6k buffer while the VGA display is reading the other.
 When the microcomputer fills one buffer, it moves on to the next, and the VGA display completes displaying the buffer it's working on and then works out of the other.
 Given that 640x480 60Hz VGA draws slightly faster than NTSC video from the 6847, there will occasionally be repeated frames on the VGA display.
 Doing double-buffering eliminates "tearing" effects that result from the two actions not being perfectly in sync.
 This should also improve compatibility with VGA monitors while enabling the 6847 to run at whatever frequency is required by the microcomputer hosting it.
 Indeed, CoCoVGA is able to work in PAL systems, as well.
-This also means that the VGA display will always be between 1/60 to 2/60 second behind what would be displayed on a TV.
+This also means that the VGA display will always be between 1/60 to 2/60 second behind what would be displayed on a TV (for NTSC).

 Microcomputer Interface Buffering